John Avlon: Career

 Avlon started his career as a speechwriter for Mayor Rudy Giuliani.
 He later became Giuliani's chief speechwriter and deputy director of policy.
 He is a former senior fellow at the Manhattan Institute and advisory board member of the Citizens Union of New York, Bronx Academy of Letters, and the Theodore Roosevelt Association.

 Avlon joined The Daily Beast in 2008 one month after its launch.
 He started as a columnist and eventually became political editor, executive editor, and then managing editor.
-In 2013, Avlon became editor-in-chief of The Daily Beast.
 As editor-in-chief of The Daily Beast, Avlon was cited for supporting original and breaking content for the platform.

 In May 2018, Avlon announced his departure from The Daily Beast.
 He joined CNN as a senior political analyst and anchor.

 Television

 Avlon has made appearances on a variety of television shows such as The Late Show with Stephen Colbert, The Daily Show, and Real Time with Bill Maher, as well as on news programs on MSNBC, PBS, CNN, and C-SPAN.

 Avlon created and hosted the "Wingnut of the Week" segment on CNN.

 In June 2018, Avlon moved to CNN full time as senior political analyst making daily appearances on New Day, as well as guest anchoring for programs including State of America and Reliable Sources.

 Avlon has been interviewed in several documentaries including HBO's Breslin and Hamill: Deadline Artists, 2010's Gerrymandering, History Channel's miniseries Washington and CNN's Lincoln: Divided We Stand.

 In September 2021, CNN announced the debut of the digital series Reality Check with John Avlon: Extremist Beat, which was created to track the rise of extremist groups in America.

 In 2024, Avlon appeared as a commentator in the History Channel docuseries Thomas Jefferson, a six-part series directed by Jon Hirsch that explores the life and legacy of the Founding Father.